Head covering for Christian women: 18th and 19th century

+Fishermen's Wives Returning from Church by Carl Wilhelmson depicts Evangelical-Lutheran women belonging to the Schartauan revival movement on the Swedish west coast in 1899.

 Across much of 18th-century Europe, women were widely expected to cover their heads in public and at worship. the practice was often read through 1 Corinthians 11 as signaling female subordination, and bare-headed women could face exclusion or harassment.

 In Spain the lace mantilla had, by around 1800, become a potent marker of Spanish female identity, while in Venice veiling and masking practices formed part of urban decorum into the long eighteenth century.

-Victorian periodicals registered resistance to strict covering norms; for example, The Christian Lady’s Magazine (1855) criticized coiffures and gauzy hats that left hair visible, extending its critique from church to public life.
+Victorian periodicals registered resistance to strict covering norms; for example, The Christian Lady's Magazine (1855) criticized coiffures and gauzy hats that left hair visible, extending its critique from church to public life.

 Many Protestant exegesis held Paul's injunctions as being normative to public Christian worship: H. A. W. Meyer treated covering as a congregational, custom-shaped matter, and Frédéric Godet argued that if a woman appeared prominently (e.g., under exceptional inspiration), the veil should all the more signal modesty.

 By the late Victorian period, resistance was more open: Elizabeth Cady Stanton recounted a London church incident in which a woman chose to stay away rather than resume wearing a bonnet after a reprimand.
 A feminist interpreter similarly sought to limit the passage's normativity by challenging Pauline authorship or transmission: in The Woman's Bible (1895–98), Lucy Stone questioned the authority of Paul's injunctions on women's veiling, attributing them not to divine command but to "an old Jewish or Hebrew legend" that Paul, educated "at the feet of Gamaliel," merely repeated.
 She thus treated the mandate as culturally derived rather than binding.
 Stanton treated the veiling as a token of subjection.